cranetm/yii2-json-rpc-2.0/README.md

 #####Example 4 (array type)
 For better validation 'array' is deprecated as a variable OR parameter type and you MUST use square brackets with one of simply types or DTOs.<br/>
-You can use this arrays in actions OR in DTOs and all input data will be validated recursively.
+You can use this arrays in actions OR in DTOs and all params data will be validated recursively.

 **'Update'** Action:
 ~~~php